Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 ----------

-*Exalted* is styled in more of a cinematic, broad-sweeping style game rather than a precise simulation wargame.
+*Exalted* is styled in more of a cinematic, broad-sweeping style game rather than a precise simulation war-game.
 Instead of detailing out every person, time frame, or area, it will instead deal with measures of *magnitude.*

 Some Powers will declare an increase (or decrease) in a *magnitude*.